CRS in Ethiopia

 CRS' History in Ethiopia

 Catholic Relief Services has worked in Ethiopia since 1958.
-For more than 50 years, CRS has taken the lead in responding to natural and man-made disasters affecting Ethiopia's most vulnerable communities.
+For 60 years, CRS has taken the lead in responding to natural and man-made disasters affecting Ethiopia's most vulnerable communities.